rajasekarsw/BookStoreRaasu/README.md

 └── com/bookapi/testcases/              # All the testcases are written here

 src/test/resources/
-└── schemas/                            # contains the response schemas for validation
+└── schemas/                            # contains the response schemas file for validation

 config.properties
 pom.xml